LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 ===================
 About
 -----
-In this example we will learn how get data from one or multiple HTTP sources via API.
-In this case we can't use basic HTTPClientSource, because it returns only one API request, so we will have to define new source for this use case.
+In this example we will learn how get data from one or multiple HTTP sources using API request.
+In this case we cannot use basic
+HTTPClientSource, because it returns data only from one API query, so to get data from different queries we will have to define new source for this use case.

-The final pipeline will simply get data from multiple API requests in one time as a JSON, convert it to python dictionary and output the data to Command Prompt.
+The final pipeline will get data from multiple API requests in one time as a JSON, convert it to python dictionary and output the data to Command Prompt.

-In this example we will be using API from https://openweathermap.org/ to get current weather data like temperature, feels like temperature, pressure etc.
+In this example we will be using API from `Open Weather <https://openweathermap.org/>`_ to get current weather data like temperature, feels like temperature, pressure etc.

 In this example we will use ``.conf`` file to store configuration for our pump.
-More about how to write configuration is here <<link TODO>>
+More about how to write configuration is here :ref:`config`.

 Pipeline
 --------

 In the code below you can see the structure of pipeline which we need for this use case.
 The important part is the ``self.build()`` method where its parameters are the single components of the pipeline.
 Every pipeline need source and sink.
 ::